Zen Buddhism and Nestorianism Series 28:Not the Wind, Not the Flag

 Selection of the Sixth Patriarch

 Just eight months later, the Fifth Patriarch, Master Hongren, ordered his disciples to compose gathas(偈頌) expressing their state of mind and post them on the wall of the South Corridor in order to designate his successor.
 Venerable Shenxiu(神秀), the head monk, soon wrote a gatha for Hongren, which read: "Body is the bodhi tree; heart is like a standing mirror bright.
 Strive to polish it constantly and let no dust alight."
 Huineng also composed a gatha, "Bodhi is no tree, nor standing mirror bright.
 Since nothing's there initially, where does the dust alight?"
-He asked one of his disciples to write it next to Shenxiu's verse.
+He asked one of his fellow disciples to write it next to Shenxiu's verse.
 Upon seeing Huineng's verse, the Fifth Patriarch bestowed upon him a volume of the Diamond Sutra, gave him the robes and bowl that had been passed down from Bodhidharma, and secretly sent Huineng to the south to avoid the jealousy of the other disciples.
 It is said that the Fifth Patriarch, after seeing Huineng off to the pier in Jiujiang (Shanxi Province), warned him to hide himself for five years and not preach.

 No prophet is accepted in his own hometown.
 (Mat 13:57)